 Adult Basic and Secondary Education and ESL Teachers

-Adult literacy and high school equivalency diploma teachers instruct adults in basic skills, such as reading, writing, and speaking English.
-They also help students earn their high school equivalent diploma.
+Adult basic and secondary education and ESL (English as a Second Language) teachers instruct adults in fundamental skills, such as reading and speaking English.
+They also help students earn their high school equivalency credential.

 Archivists appraise, process, catalog, and preserve permanent records and historically valuable documents.
-Curators oversee collections of artwork and historic items, and may conduct public service activities for an institution.
+Curators oversee collections of artwork and historical items and may conduct public service activities for an institution.
 Museum technicians and conservators prepare and restore objects and documents in museum collections and exhibits.

 Career and technical education teachers instruct students in various technical and vocational subjects, such as auto repair, healthcare, and culinary arts.
 They teach academic and technical content to provide students with the skills and knowledge necessary to enter an occupation.

 High school teachers help prepare students for life after graduation.
 They teach academic lessons and various skills that students will need to attend college or to enter the job market.